visible-mr-india/Voice-Assistant/README.md

 Step 1: Download the Files Get the full project folder from GitHub.
 Extract the ZIP file if needed.
 (Yes, even this basic step is necessary for some of you.)

-Step 2: Create a Virtual Environment
+Step 2: Create a Virtual Environment (Optional)

 Step 3: Run the Damn Thing Double Click and Run The File